Generic Name: benzyl alcohol topical (BEN zil AL koe hol TOP i kal)

 Avoid head to head contact with others.
 Avoid sharing hair brushes, combs, hair accessories, hats, scarves, and pillows.
 Lice infections are highly contagious.

-To make sure Ulesfia is safe for you, tell your doctor if you have any conditions that make your skin sensitive.
+To make sure Ulesfia is safe for you, tell your doctor if you have ever had:

-Do not use this medication on a child or infant younger than 6 months old.
-Ulesfia contains an ingredient that can cause serious side effects or death in very young infants or premature babies.
-Do not allow an older child to use Ulesfia without supervision of an adult.
+Do not use this medication on an infant younger than 6 months old.
+Ulesfia contains an ingredient that can cause serious side effects or death in very young or premature babies.
+Tell your healthcare provider if your baby was born prematurely.

 How should I use Ulesfia?

-Do not wet your hair or scalp before applying Ulesfia.
+Do not wet your hair or scalp before applying this medicine.

 Wash your hands with soap and water after applying the medicine.